qbic-pipelines/rnadeseq/docs/usage.md

 ## Pre-requisites

 The `qbic-pipelines/rnadeseq` pipeline relies on the output from the `nf-core/rnaseq` pipeline.
-To be able to match the results of the `nf-core/rnaseq` pipeline with the metadata sheet containing the experimental design for the differential expression analysis, **the filenames of the fastq files used as input to the `qbic-pipelines/rnadeseq` pipeline, need to start with the corresponding QBiC codes!**. _E.g.
+To be able to match the results of the `nf-core/rnaseq` pipeline with the metadata samplesheet containing the experimental design for the differential expression analysis, **the filenames of the fastq files used as input to the `qbic-pipelines/rnadeseq` pipeline, need to start with the corresponding QBiC codes!**. _E.g.
 QBICKXXXXX_original_file_name.fastq_.
 Once the filenames are corrected if necessary, you can run the `qbic-pipelines/rnadeseq` pipeline as usual.

 ## Running the pipeline